You are assisting at someone else's birth. Do good without show or fuss.

 Our experienced doulas are a helpful addition at any kind of birth including medically complicated births, induced labors, and cesarean deliveries.

-When a doula is called in, she stays continuously until the baby is born, no matter how long it takes, regardless of whether pain medications are used, or if complications develop.
+When our doulas are called in, they stay continuously until the baby is born, no matter how long it takes, regardless of whether pain medications are used, or if complications develop.

 Everyone delivering a baby at the UC San Diego Medical Centers in Hillcrest and La Jolla will have access to a volunteer doula.